SerachK/Protfolio_Projects/mr_fuzzy/mr_fuzzy_factory's_README.md

-- This Tableau dashboard showcases the fact that an increase of click through "Lander-1” page rate effects directly the revenue growth.
+- This Tableau dashboard showcases the fact that the new page "Lander-1” increased the revenue.

-Working on this dataset provided me with some insights regarding the business.
+This dataset provided some business insights.
 For instance; Which product has high demand?
 Whether the company is profitable or not?
-How can we rationalize the sessions process to increase revenue?
-Each dashboard displayed different insights that led me to the conclusions above.
-By following my recommendations, the factory can rationalize the business and therefore see an increase of their monthly revenue.
+How can we rationalize the funnel process to increase revenue?
+Each dashboard displayed different insight that led me to the conclusions above.
+By following my recommendations, the factory can rationalize the business and see an increase of their monthly revenue.